pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_overview.md

 ```

 ### Run the app

-- Android app development
-- Non-mobile platforms

-To test Android: build, run on emulator/device, ensure keys and network are correct.
+- Android: Build and run on device/emulator.
+Ensure valid keys and network connectivity.

-Run non-mobile with gradle run.
+- Non-mobile: Run with your build tool.

 Expected output: